Claudia Sheinbaum: Head of Government of Mexico City (2018–2023)

 On 5 December 2018, Sheinbaum was inaugurated as Mexico City's head of government.
 She became the first elected female head of government and the first to come from a Jewish background.

 Sheinbaum's administration was characterized by a strong relationship with the federal government and President López Obrador.
 However, she took distinct approaches to certain issues, such as managing the COVID-19 pandemic, where her scientific background shaped the city's response to the crisis.

 Sheinbaum resigned on 16 June 2023 to participate in the internal selection for the Morena-led coalition, Juntos Hacemos Historia, ahead of the 2024 presidential election.
-Sheinbaum recommended Martí Batres as substitute head of government, a choice later ratified by the Congress of Mexico City.
+Sheinbaum recommended Batres as substitute head of government, a choice later ratified by the Congress of Mexico City.

 Crime and policing

 Sheinbaum implemented a security strategy based on four pillars: addressing the root causes of violence through education and community programs; enhancing the quality and quantity of the police force; strengthening intelligence and investigative capabilities; and improving coordination among law enforcement agencies.

 Her tenure saw several high-profile incidents, including the resignation and later indictment of her first security secretary, Jesús Orta, on federal corruption charges; the attempted assassination of her second security secretary, Omar García Harfuch; the escape of three inmates linked to the Sinaloa Cartel; and the widely publicized femicide of Ingrid Escamilla.
 Between 2018 and 2022, Mexico City's homicide rate declined from 17.9 to 8.6 per 100,000 people, although the city recorded 5,078 homicides in the first 52 months of her term—more than under her three immediate predecessors.